-When external machines are trying to authenticate to Azure, or you must authenticate to another tenant, you must rely on the “old way” of system authentication by using a regular Azure Service Principal and using certificate-based authentication (Please do not use password based, it is 2022).
+When external machines are trying to authenticate to Azure, or you must authenticate to another tenant, you must rely on the “old way” of system authentication by using a regular Azure Service Principal and using certificate-based authentication.
+(Please do not use password based, it is so 2022).

 These steps used to be a tedius, manual chore for engineers, but not anymore!
 Since its creation, EZCA has supported automatic certificate rotation in Azure Key Vault, and now we have enhanced our automatic certificate rotation capabilities to automatically rotate Azure AD Application certificates when a new EZCA certificate is created.

 If you are still not using EZCA, contact our team of PKI experts and join the passwordless future today!